Time to move on from controversial chant, says Lukaku

 His lethal record in front of goal has endeared him to the club's fans, but a song about the striker has led to uproar.

-Fan footage emerged after last weekend's 4-0 win over Everton that showed small groups of supporters singing a song that contained racial stereotypes.
+Fan footage emerged after last weekend's 4-0 win over Everton that showed small groups of supporters singing a song that was judged to contain racial stereotypes.

 Anti-discrimination group Kick It Out urged United to address the issue, and on Wednesday the Premier League outfit released a statement saying action would be taken "against any offensive behaviour".